Skip to content

 • Use the drop-down menu to select members from your organization or previous collaborators.

-• To invite external collaborators from a different Opaque organization, manually enter their Opaque-registered email addresses.
+• To add external collaborators from a different OPAQUE organization, manually enter their OPAQUE-registered email addresses.
 (As the workspace admin, you’re added to the space automatically.)

 4. Choose the type of workspace you want to create.
 Your options include: